 The Dolby Atmos/Dolby TrueHD 7.1-channel soundtrack is quite dynamic with nuanced atmospherics as well.
 There are levels of action sonics, such as training exercises and actual fights.
 The fight scenes can really be intense with high SPL and full surround and height layer engagement.
 These scenes fully engage the holosonic® spherical surround soundfield.
 Fight audience levels are elevated and enveloping.
 Nuanced scenes deliver effective surround envelopment as well.
 The orchestra/choral/rap music score is very aggressive with strong extension to the four surrounds and the height layer.
 Deep bass is strong, at times enhancing punches, audience pounding the stands and the music, at times extending to sub-25 Hz.
 Dialogue throughout is intelligible and manages to punch through.

-The Immersive Sound element consist of subtle to strong music and synthesizer extension, strong rap, fight audience sounds, and at times explosive punch sound effects.
+The Immersive Sound element consists of subtle to strong music and synthesizer extension, strong rap, fight audience sounds, and at times explosive punch sound effects.
 At one point voices jump from one height channel to another.
 Still, so much more immersivieness could have been achieved by the sound designers, who left long gaps of silence in the height layer.

 This is a dynamic and exciting, and at times three-dimensional soundtrack that will provide an intense workout for every capable home theatre audio system.
 (Gary Reber)